 Damage to vision can be a devastating and we urgently need to know more about how we can protect the sight of people with diabetes who’ve had their care disrupted as a result of the coronavirus pandemic.

 This research will give us vital insights and help to guide care for people with diabetes and DMO during these unprecedented times, so we can reduce their risk of sight loss.
-This knowledge could also be critical to inform DMO care if disruptions to routine NHS services remain as the UK continues to fight coronavirus over the coming months.
+This knowledge could also be critical to inform DMO care if the pandemic causes continued disruptions to routine NHS services over the coming months and years.